ehotinger/blog/content/blog/papers-and-books.md

 draft: false
 author: "Eric Hotinger"

-description: "Discover the latest must-read papers, books, and blog posts curated for software developers.
-Stay ahead of the curve with this comprehensive collection"
+description: "A list of some of the latest must-read papers, books, and blog posts for software developers."

 tags:
 - books